TouchDesigner/TouchEngine-macOS/README.md

 Using TouchEngine
 -----------------

 In Xcode, add TouchEngine.framework to the "Frameworks, Libraries, and Embedded Content" section for your target in the "General" tab for your application's target.
 Select "Embed and Sign" in the "Embed" menu. `#include <TouchEngine/TouchEngine.h>` in any source file you wish to use TouchEngine in.
-Note that to graphics-specific functions are not included in the umbrella header.
+Note that graphics-specific functions are not included in the umbrella header.
 For example to use Metal, add `#include <TouchEngine/TEMetal.h>` to your includes.

 TEObjects